YufanZhang82/miniGS/README.md

 Monodepth is the monocular depth map obtained by running [Depth Anything V2](https://github.com/DepthAnything/Depth-Anything-V2).
 Fused.ply is the dense point cloud.

+## Lens Prototype

+The 3D-printed lens prototype is located in the ./lens_prototype folder.
+You can cut out pairs of flat mirrors and arrange them circularly on the sides of two nested octagonal pyramids.

 ## Image Preprocessing

 ### Calibration